hgaburton/exasp/README.md

 The functionality of each script is as follows:

 1. `exact_coupling.py`:
-Compute exact eigenstates for molecular system along EXASP adiabatic pathway.
+Compute exact eigenstates for a molecular system along EXASP adiabatic pathway.
 3. `exact_hubbard_coupling.py`:
-Compute exact eigenstates for Hubbard lattice along EXASP adiabatic pathway.
+Compute exact eigenstates for a Hubbard lattice along EXASP adiabatic pathway.
 4. `exact_time_evolution.py`:
 Perform exact EXASP time propagation for a molecular system analytically.
 5. `quantum_time_evolution.py`: